mit212/lab8_2025/README.md

 ### 0.5 Test Imports of Libraries

 Enter `python` or `python3` in the terminal depending on which Python you are using.
 A Python shell should begin in your terminal.
 Enter `import cv2`, `import matplotlib`, and `import pupil_apriltags` or `import pyapriltags` (depending on the library you installed for step 0.4) in the Python shell and make sure no errors occur.
+Enter `exit()` or press `Ctrl-D` to exit the Python shell.

 <details> <summary><i> Module not found error? </i></summary>